-Produce Prescription Program:
+Produce Prescription Program

-Reinvestment Partners' Produce Prescription Program seeks to address food insecurity as a social driver of health and the corollary negative health outcomes affiliated with food insecurity.
-The program is designed to address food insecurity quickly at scale by using web-based enrollment and direct electronic payment for produce purchases through retail grocery outlets statewide.
+Reinvestment Partners' Produce Prescription Program seeks to address the negative health outcomes correlated with food insecurity by using web-based enrollment and direct electronic payment for produce purchases through retail grocery outlets statewide.
 Figure 4 below demonstrates the process flow of a produce prescription program.
 The program has served more than 40,000 clients to date.
-Disaggregated enrollment data shows that those historically underserved in rural communities and those who are minority- and female-headed households are served by the program beyond their representation in the general population.
+Disaggregated enrollment data shows that individuals who are historically underserved (e.g. rural communities and minority- and female-headed households) are aided by the program beyond their representation in the general population.